unicode-org/message-format-wg/spec/registry.md

 Implementations SHOULD _accept_ _options_ and _option_ values that are marked as **optional**.

 Implementations MAY _accept_ _functions_ not defined in this specification.
-Functions not defined by any version of this specification MUST use an implementation-defined _namespace_.
 In addition, implementations SHOULD provide mechanisms for users to register and use user-defined _functions_ and their associated _functional handlers_.
+Functions not defined by any version of this specification SHOULD use an implementation-defined or user-defined _namespace_.

 Implementations MAY implement additional _options_ not defined here for **standard** and **optional** functions.